-I am Professor of International Relations at the London School of Economics and Political Science.
+I am Professor of International Relations and Director of the US Centre at the London School of Economics and Political Science and Associate Fellow at Chatham House, Royal Institute of International Affairs.
 My main teaching and research interests are in the fields of international security and comparative foreign policy, with special focus on American grand strategy and foreign policy.
 I also write and comment frequently on U.S. party politics and elections and how they shape and are shaped by America’s changing place in the world.

 My publications include Politics and Strategy: Partisan Ambition and American Statecraft (Princeton University Press, 2011) and Defining the National Interest: Conflict and Change in American Foreign Policy (University of Chicago Press, 1998), as well as articles in scholarly journals such as International Security, International Studies Quarterly, and Political Science Quarterly and more popular venues like Foreign Affairs, International Herald Tribune, and The National Interest.